hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-baremetal.md

 # HP Helion OpenStack&#174; Carrier Grade (Alpha): Installation Overview

-Use the following steps to create a virtual machine on the KVM server for HP Helion Lifecycle Management.
+Use the following steps to install HP Helion OpenStack Carrier Grade in a baremetal environment.

 1. [Prepare the Network for Installation](/helion/openstack/carrier/install/bm/network/prepare/)